 Another benefit of establishing a SEP plan for your employee is a tax credit for pension plan startup cost available to eligible employers.
 Consult your tax professional to see if your business qualifies for this tax credit.

-You may contribute from zero to 25% of each employee's annual compensation, up to a limit of $51,000 for 2013 and $50,000 for 2012.
+You may contribute the lesser of 25% of the first $260,000 of each eligible employee's compensation or $52,000 for 2014.
+The lesser of 25% of the first $265,000 of each eligible employee's compensation or $53,000 for 2015.
 Employee compensation includes wages, tips, salaries, professional fees, and other pay for services rendered.
 Due to the complexity of determining what is compensation, you should seek professional tax or legal guidance before determining employee compensation for SEP plan purposes.

 In addition, the contribution percentage must be the same for each eligible employee.